mulesoft-assets/template-sap2sfdc-customer-broadcast/README.md

 As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Process and On Complete stages.

 The integration is triggered by an SAP Endpoint that receives a SAP Customer as IDoc XML.
 This XML is passed to the batch process.
-In the Process stage the SAP Customer is transformed to a Salesforce Account and then upserted to Salesforce in the Batch Step using a Batch Commit.
+In the Process stage the SAP Customer is transformed to a Salesforce Account and then upserted to Salesforce in the Batch Step using a Batch Aggregator.
 Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.

 # Considerations <a name="considerations"/>